DaftLimmy-zz/TwitchPopups/README.md

 - !alert: will display whatever text comes after the !alert command
 - !hotseat [@username]: will display the chat of the specified user from that point on
-- !delete: will delete the popup
+- !delete: will delete the popup and reset voting
+- !vote [topic]: start of the vote process, will display the topic
+- !voteopt [option]: will add an option that users can vote on
+- !voteoptclear: clears all options
+- !votestart: allows the users to start voting
+- !voteresults: stops users from voting and shows winner

 ## DOWNLOAD